 - Dice onion and mince garlic.
 (Or simply place in food processor and pulse a few times.)

 - Taste and adjust flavors or add more salt if desired.
-Can serve right away, but tastes best after it chills for a couple hours or overnight (which also mellows the raw onion & garlic).
-Store in an airtight container in the fridge for up to a week.
+You can serve it right away, but it tastes best after it chills for a couple hours or overnight (which also mellows the raw onion and garlic).
+Store salsa in an airtight container in the fridge for up to a week.

 Notes